dneimke/field-hockey-tactic-board/docs/features/ai/README.md

 - **Red Team**: Typically the "home" team, positioned on the left side
 - **Blue Team**: Typically the "away" team, positioned on the right side

-Both teams have 11 players:
+**Game Mode**: Both teams have 11 players:
-- 1 Goalkeeper (usually player #1)
+- 1 Goalkeeper (player #1, marked with `isGoalkeeper: true`)
 - 3-5 Defenders
 - 3-5 Midfielders
 - 1-3 Forwards

+**Training Mode**: Variable player counts per team (can be any number, including 0)
+- Goalkeeper is optional and identified by `isGoalkeeper: true` flag
+- Player counts are dynamic and shown in board state

 ### Supported Formations